-The Development Framework relates to the offshore wind energy target of around 21 GW operating capacity by 2032.
-11 The stipulations in the Development Framework apply to the wind farm zones in the Offshore Wind Energy Roadmap; see Figure 1.
+The Development Framework relates to the offshore wind energy target of around 21 GW operating capacity by 2032.11 In addition, a first step for the subsequent task is included.
+The stipulations in the Development Framework apply to the wind farm zones in the Offshore Wind Energy Roadmap; see Figure 1.
 The technical-functional specifications and the technical concept for the offshore grid apply to its entire service life.
 Where applicable, the Development Framework lays down specific stipulations for individual wind farm zones and the parts of the offshore grid relevant to them.
 For example, Section 4.2 of this Development Framework sets the delivery dates for the parts of the offshore grid relating to the various wind farm zones and the sites therein.